Microsoft Graph Email Account Configuration

 2b.png

-Step 3: Once you create the App registration, it will appear under the Owned applications sub-tab in the App registrations view.
-Click on the newly created App registration to open its configuration settings.
+Step 3: Once you create the App registration, it will appear under the All applications sub-tab in the App registrations view.

 Create a Client Secret

-Step 2: Click New client secret to create a password for the app.
+Step 2: Click + New client secret.

 11a.png

-Step 3: Enter a descriptive name for the client secret (e.g., “TraceGains Secret”).
+Step 3: Enter a descriptive name for the client secret (e.g., “TraceGains App Secret”).
 It’s recommended to include "TraceGains" in the name to improve identification if secrets are viewed in a consolidated list.

-Click Add to save the secret.
+Click Add to save.

 11b.png

-Step 4: Once added, the secret will appear in the Certificates & secrets view under the Value column.
 Copy and save this secret somewhere secure—it will be used in the Password field for both inbound and outbound configurations in the Email Service Account settings.
-You will not be able to view it again after leaving this page.

 11c.png